 2. Draw and Create Artwork

-Another thing that you could have your kids do instead of watching TV or playing video games is to have them draw or color instead.
-Being creative is very important and doing things like drawing or creating artwork can help to grow a child's mind.
-It certainly a much better use of time then having your child binge watch hours and hours of YouTube.
+Another thing that you could have your kids do instead of watching TV or playing video games is to have them draw or color.
+Being creative is very important and things like drawing or creating artwork can help to grow a child's mind.
+It is certainly a much better use of time than having your child binge watch hours of YouTube.

 Nobody really likes doing chores, however, parents shouldn't do everything around the house.
 When my kids come to me and claim that they are bored, on occasion I may ask them to do some chores.
-As I explain to my children, there is always something to do around the house.
-A homeowner's to-do list is never done and something always needs cleaning, maintenance, or repair.
+As I explain to my children, a homeowner's to-do list is never done and something always needs cleaning, maintenance, or repair.
 Tasking your kids with a variety of age-appropriate chores can help them to build their self-esteem and give them skills that they can develop and carry into the future.

 4. Solve Puzzles or Riddles

 Solving puzzles is a great way for someone to entertain themselves while also pushing the limits of their brain.
 Creative and critical thinking skills are often needed to solve puzzles.
 For younger kids, basic jigsaw puzzles are a great place to start.
 Eventually, you can move up to 100, 200, and 500-piece puzzles.